ademerlis/temperaturevariabilityAcerPcli/README.md

 <img width="628" alt="Screen Shot 2023-04-17 at 3 54 01 PM" src="https://user-images.githubusercontent.com/56000927/232595901-f63b02c9-4e36-4ffd-a3d7-0c2a45e79afa.png">

 **3) CBASS**
+April 22

 On April 21, the day before the CBASS, coral IDs were randomly assigned to a CBASS temperature and tank.
 The tank temperatures were randomly assigned as follows: Tank 1 = 36ºC, Tank 2 = 37ºC, Tank 3 = 32 ºC, Tank 4 = 33ºC, Tank 5 = 35ºC, Tank 6 = 30ºC, Tank 7 = 34ºC, Tank 8 = 28ºC.
 In order to have each coral species and treatment represented at each CBASS tank temp, Acer and Pcli were mixed together.
 During the one-month temp treatment, however, Acer and Pcli were kept separate.

 <img width="622" alt="Screen Shot 2023-04-17 at 3 55 29 PM" src="https://user-images.githubusercontent.com/56000927/232596202-3070a64c-8c9f-4b21-92c1-9cf00ace7e7b.png">

 **4) Recovery**
+April 22 - June 21

 Following CBASS, corals were kept in their CBASS-assigned tanks at 28ºC until May 17, when they were randomly assigned to new recovery tanks.
 At this point, only tanks 3,4,6,7, and 8 were being used for recovery. tanks 1, 2, and 5 no longer had corals.
+Corals were kept at the recovery temperature of 28ºC until June 21st, when the traditional heat-stress assay began.

 <img width="624" alt="Screen Shot 2023-04-17 at 4 05 06 PM" src="https://user-images.githubusercontent.com/56000927/232598062-5ac19c0e-1968-4fa0-92cc-8596812f571e.png">